 As food is digested, it turns into sugar (glucose), a fuel that feeds your body.
 This sugar goes into your bloodstream.
-Your body then releases a substance called insulin to help your body use blood sugar.
+Your body then releases a substance called insulin to help your body use blood sugar properly.

-You can lower your blood sugar by eating right, exercising, and maybe by taking insulin.
-If you keep your blood sugar in control, the risks to you and your baby are the same as for a normal pregnancy.
+You can lower your blood sugar by eating right, exercising, and taking medicines that your healthcare provider prescribes to control your blood sugar.
+If you keep your blood sugar in control, the risks to you and your baby are the same as those for a normal pregnancy.